AntoineBenar/WebTech_AntoineBenar_AnaisLefebvre/README.md

 Indeed, some operations concerning the back-end and avatars don't work properly (some traces of the tries can be found in comments trough he code), as I didn't have the time to finish it.
 I will maybe do later this year, as it was very entertaining.

-More, I unfortunatly lost a few hours of work, as my computed decided to bluescreen into do some windows updates (yippy, thank you Windows)
+More, I unfortunatly lost a few hours of work, as my computed decided to suddently bluescreen into do some windows updates (yippy, thank you Windows)

 # Libraries that have been used :
 - I used the Popup react library, installed with yarn.